xsscx/srd/code/Readme.md

 Repo in Development..
 Feel Free to Open Issues, Ask Questions and Contribute Code to be run on the SRD.

 Check out the 2021 SRD Cohort Website at https://srd.cx

+## CODE CONTRIBUTIONS ACCEPTED

+Do you want to see you Code run on an SRD?
+Malware?
+Scareware?
+Sure....
+Give us some Fresh Meat!
+Ninja?
+Include your entitlements.plist so we can use a Hammer with your Code..

+Contribute your Code to be Run on the Apple SRD, we will Post the Results quickly :-)